Phosphorene pnp junctions as perfect electron waveguides: Current flow in phosphorene waveguides

 In the following, we explore the current flow in phosphorene nanoribbons by means of the NEGF method and compare with our predictions from the previous sections.
 We consider phosphorene nanoribbons of size $(L_x,L_y)= 1000 \times 200 \,a \approx 442 \times 88 \un{nm}$, which consist of approximately one million atoms.

 In \fig{4}, we show the current flow for electrons at energy $E= \Delta +0.2\abs{t_1}$ that are injected as narrow plane-wave beams at the left ribbon edge.
 Note that from now on, we measure all energies in multiples of $\abs{t_1}$ and distances in multiples of $a$.
 In a pristine phosphorene nanoribbon without an external electrostatic potential, see \fig{4}~(a,b), the electrons propagate ballistically through the system, but the electron beams are broadened due to diffraction.
 Reflections at the edges of the nanoribbon are suppressed gradually due to the absorption of the complex potential.
 In presence of the electrostatic potential \eq{V}, which generates a pnp junction, the electrons do not reach the edges at the top or bottom of the nanoribbon but are reflected totally at the pn interfaces, see \fig{4}~(c-f).
 Note that the electrons are reflected also to some degree at the right edge of the system, which leads to a spurious counter-propagating current.
 The electrons are confined within the n region of the junction, which thus forms a perfect electron waveguide.
 There is no leakage current, although the electrons hit the interface under very different angles, which demonstrates the absence of critical angles.
 The omni-directional total reflection at the pn interfaces, called anti-super-Klein tunneling \cite{Betancur-Ocampo2019}, is not due to an energetically forbidden region, see \fig{3}~(b), but due to pseudo-spin blocking.
 In the left column of \fig{4}, we also observe clearly that the confinement of the electron beam in a narrow channel allows us to transfer it without diffraction.
 However, note that the shown waveguides are still so wide that the quantization of the transverse momentum $k_y$ is irrelevant and the propagation of the electron beams can be understood in terms of ray-optics \cite{Betancur-Ocampo2019}.
+This perfect guiding of the current flow also appears in asymmetric pnp' junctions as well as in npn junctions, because the anti-super-Klein tunneling persists in these systems.